be-next/idle-ti.me/content/pages/about/index.md

 This versatility and my ability to navigate the different aspects of the IT sector is my greatest pleasure.

-To tell you a bit more about me, here's my IT history so far...
+To tell you a bit more about me, here's a peaces of my IT history so far...

 ## My first times
 ### The first computers ##